DataDog/documentation/content/en/integrations/faq/cloud-metric-delay.md

 To obtain metrics with virtually zero delay, install the Datadog Agent on your cloud hosts when possible.
 Refer to the documentation on [installing the Datadog Agent on your cloud instances][1].

-On the Datadog side for the AWS and GCP integrations, there is the ability to prioritize certain metrics within an account to pull them in faster, depending on the circumstances.
+On the Datadog side for the AWS, Azure, and GCP integrations, we may be able prioritize certain metrics within an account to pull them faster.
 Contact [Datadog support][2] for more information.

 ## Further Reading